For questions on your Water Utility Bill or to set up service, please contact Utility Billing at 425-587-3150

 One of the most costly household wastes of water is a leaky toilet.
 According to the American Water Works Association, toilets account for 45% of all indoor water use in a typical residence.
 It is estimated that 20% of all toilets leak!

 Toilet leaks can range from small to large, constant to random, or from being heard or silent.
 They all cause wasted water.
-Depending on the water pressure to your house, a running toilet can leak 1 gallon of water per minute which adds up to 1,440 gallons per day.
-This is almost 2 units of water a day and if left undiscovered, a running toilet can waste almost 60 units of water a month.
+Depending on the water pressure to your house, a running toilet can leak over 1 gallon of water per hour which adds up to 26 gallons per day.
+This is almost 1 unit of water a month and if left undiscovered, a running toilet can waste almost 13 units of water a year.

 Fortunately, most toilet leaks are relatively easy to fix.
 In a properly functioning toilet, no water should move from the tank to the bowl, unless the toilet is being flushed.
 A leaking toilet loses water from the tank to the bowl without being flushed (#1 below).
 A toilet can also waste water due to an improperly adjusted or broken fill (ballcock) valve causing water to enter the tank and flow into the overflow tube (#2 below).

 - Most toilet leaks are caused by a faulty valve (also known as “flush valve ball” or “tank stopper”).
 A flapper valve should be replaced every 3 to 5 years.
 Most hardware, plumbing and home improvement stores supply flappers.
 How to check for a leaky toilet flush valve (flapper):